Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 Inkeeping with the conservative analysis principles, the analysis will be done with the following assumptions, each of which leads to the most conservative estimate of insulation efficacy:
 - the wiring used is has the lowest readily available diameter, 1 mm
-- manufacturing is done with perfect precision (in reality, there is ~ ±1 mm accuracy on casting, which would provide a tunnel air gap, further worsening insulation, and potentially causing issues with water ingress.)
+- manufacturing is done with maximal precision.
+For casting a polymer, -
+-   (in reality, there is ~ ±1 mm accuracy on casting, which would provide a tunnel air gap, further worsening insulation, and potentially causing issues with water ingress.)
 - the change in area of the door cross-section is neglected